 - North Dakota University System Human Resources Policies

-- Notification of Procedures of Complaints of Discrimination or Harassment (issued by President Robert Kelley)
+- Notice of Nondiscrimination (issued by President Robert Kelley)

 - State Board of Higher Education